-Can you finance your business from existing cashflows?
-If you can you are already making money on the business, you could re- use that free cashflow to finance small investments.
+Can you finance your business from existing (free) cashflows?
+If you could, you are already making money on the business, you could re- use that free cashflow to finance small investments.
+Seeing this also give the bank loan manager a trustworthy feel of your business (traction).
 This way you don’t have to go the banks, and have all the hassle.
 You save loads of time.
 But the process in getting capital is relevant, the process of getting capital forces you to take a good and hard look at your business (opportunity).
 After calculating multiple business cases and creating a nice powerpoint deck, you could approach banks or investors.
 This helps you getting control of your business.

 Ideas – Where to get capital (not from banks)

-- Friends & fools / family – most used – rich uncles/aunts
+- Friends & fools / family – most used – rich uncles/aunts, also think of pooling resources

 - Micro-Finance Institutions – small business loans providers

-- Crowdfunding (try these sites) – peer to peer lending networks
+- Crowdfunding – peer to peer lending networks

 - Government grants & subsidies – paperwork / specialized

 - Investors – seed capital (angel investors /seed capital)

-- Other enterpreneurs – downside – losing a bit of control of your business
+- Other enterpreneurs – downside – losing a bit of control of your business, but often helpful network

-- Own savings – if you put in your own savings, you will be more conscious of running your money (‘skin in the game’)
+- Your own savings – if you put in your own savings, you will be more conscious of spending your money (This is called ‘skin in the game’)

 - Existing cashflow to fund growth (small investments)

-- Try to minimize capital needs (working on a shoestring) – working with volunteers, free software, and running a business with low startup capital needs – but then you grow slower.
+- Try to minimize capital needs (working on a shoestring) – working with volunteers, use free software, and run the business with low startup capital needs.
+However, you grow slower, but maybe more stable.

-Savings tips and possibilities to get operational with less money
+Savings tips and possibilities to get by with less money

 - Not work from a office, but rent first or share with another entrepreneur or try at first with no office.
 Maybe you could share resources with a partner.

-- Not work with staff, but do it yourself (this is time consuming since you don’t delegate, but you’ll spend only your own time)
+- Not work with staff, but do it yourself (this is time consuming since you don’t delegate, but you’ll spend only your own time).
+Think of using freelancers or volunteers, or interns at first